-How to Tether an Android to a Mac: Bluetooth
+How can I tether an Android to a Mac over Bluetooth?

 Tethering your Android phone to your Mac using Bluetooth is easy.
 In this article, we are going to walk you through the steps, so you can use your Android's internet connection on your Mac.
 This is necessary if you wish to bond your Android's 4G/LTE or Wi-Fi connection to your Mac's Wi-Fi or Ethernet connection.
 However, while Bluetooth is a convenient and wireless way to get internet from your Android phone to your Mac, it is limited to 1 Mbps (Bluetooth 4) or 2 Mbps (Bluetooth 5).
 If you have fast LTE speeds on your phone, you might get better results with USB or Wi-Fi tethering.